 If rapid phenytoin loading is a primary goal, IV administration of Cerebyx is preferred because the time to achieve therapeutic plasma phenytoin concentrations is greater following IM than that following IV administration (see DOSAGE AND ADMINISTRATION).

 As non-emergency therapy, intravenous Cerebyx should be administered more slowly.
 Because of the risks of cardiac and local toxicity associated with IV Cerebyx, oral phenytoin should be used whenever possible.

-Because adverse cardiovascular reactions have occurred during and after infusions, careful cardiac monitoring is needed during and after the administration of intravenous Cerebyx.
+Because adverse cardiovascular reactions have occurred during and after infusions, careful cardiac (including respiratory) monitoring is needed during and after the administration of intravenous Cerebyx.
 Reduction in rate of administration or discontinuation of dosing may be needed.

 Adverse cardiovascular reactions include severe hypotension and cardiac arrhythmias.
 Cardiac arrhythmias have included bradycardia, heart block, QT interval prolongation, ventricular tachycardia, and ventricular fibrillation which have resulted in asystole, cardiac arrest, and death.
 Severe complications are most commonly encountered in critically ill patients, elderly patients, and patients with hypotension and severe myocardial insufficiency.
 However, cardiac events have also been reported in adults and children without underlying cardiac disease or comorbidities and at recommended doses and infusion rates.